PasqualiniGabriele/CybersecurityProect/home.md

 ### Vulnerability
-The Vulnerability is a line in the code of the funcion "dice" that permits code injection by changing the username of the Discord Accounts
+The Vulnerability is a line in the code of the function "dice" that permits code injection by changing the username of the Discord accounts
 ```python
 if message.content.startswith('!dice'):
     dice = random.randint(1,6)